 Popular Electronics was published from October 1954 through April 1985.
-As time permits, I will be glad to scan articles
+All copyrights (if any) are hereby acknowledged.

 confirmation of having made a contact (QSL in ham-speak) with a radio

 most of the 20th century.
 Russian and Chinese citizens were routinely

 to your CQ (request for contact), there was a good chance it was with

 a government propagandist posing as a civilian.
 When

 was put in orbit on October 4, 1957, a whole new

 satellite relay paths.
 Sputnik 1, the world's first artificial

 that were tracked and reported by both professional and amateur radio

 signals that allowed scientists to ascertain the physics of upper atmosphere

 of the rest of the world's capitalist pigs was needed or wanted (although

 Radio Moscow.
 This is a story of one Ham's successful effort to obtain

-a - in those days (1957), rare

-space route QSL card.
+a - in those days (1957), rare - space route QSL card.

 QSL from Sputnik